ucsb-csw8/w23k/_announcements/week-06.md

 * Continue practicing with the IDE / IDLE to ensure that you can create new files and are [**not** relying on the Python shell]({{site.url}}/{{site.baseurl}}/ref/ide#warning)
 * Practice writing code from scratch (see the tips under the "experiment" bullet point listed [here]({{site.url}}/{{site.baseurl}}/success/#general-guidelines-on-how-to-succeed-in-a-computing-course))
 * If you haven't already, take the Practice Gradescope Quiz that's posted on Gauchospace, and submit your file on Gradescope until you get the full score (_Gradescope allows you to submit an unlimited number of times until the deadline_)
+* Review Tuesday's recording (Week 6, Feb 14) to review more tips for IDE tips and Quiz preparation

 🔮 [Looking ahead to Week 7]({{site.url}}/{{site.baseurl}}/calendar#week-7), your tasks for the upcoming days are:
 * Review your notes from Week 3 about Lists and Dictionaries! 💎